 - The Process Engineering Research & Development Center

 College Station, Texas

 This course is designed to train production personnel in principles and characteristics of extruders and support systems for effective selection and operation.
 Review current practices for preparation of full fat soy meal, processing raw animal products, preparation of pet foods, aquaculture, poultry and swine feeds.
 Demonstrate equipment in operation, familiarize attendees with practical aspects of feeds extrusion, and review baked pet food treats and its operation.

 - Train production personnel in principles and characteristics of extruders and support systems for effective selection and operation.

 - Review current practices for preparation of full fat soy meal, processing raw animal products, preparation of pet foods, aquaculture, poultry and swine feeds.

 - Demonstrate equipment in operation and familiarize attendees with practical aspects of feeds extrusion.

 Reservations for lodging should be made directly by attendee.
 A block of rooms has been reserved at the College Station Hilton and Conference Center for short course participants at the special rate of $125/night plus tax for single or double occupancy.
 This rate includes a free full breakfast as well as free shuttle to and from the College Station airport.
-Ask for the rate specifically and mention the Group Code “FEED18.”
+Ask for the rate specifically and mention the Group Code “FC9.”
 Hotel reservations must be received before January 03, 2019 in order to get special rate; the special rate DOES NOT APPLY before February 03 or after February 08.
 You can make your reservation by telephone, fax, or the internet:

 201 University Drive East